Transport

 1.6 billion tonnes of goods are currently moved around the UK each year, and over the next 30 years demand for heavy and light freight transport is expected to increase significantly.
 This has major implications for how emissions and urban congestion are tackled: projections suggest road and rail freight might contribute as much as 20 per cent of the UK’s greenhouse gas emissions by 2050, if action is not taken.

-Connected and autonomous vehicles
+Connected and autonomous mobility

-Transport for a World City
+Transport for a world city

 Headline recommendations